To be remunerated for your flexibilities, you may participate in the frequency ancillary services by becoming a reserve provider.

 - the formula for calculating the rebate amount in case of failures leading to a negative reserve balance (FCR or aFRR).

-- generation type reserve providing groups, in the formula for calculating penalties in case of failures leading to a negative reserve balance (FCR or aFRR).
+- reserve providing groups, in the formula for calculating penalties in case of failures leading to a negative reserve balance (FCR or aFRR).

 - List of reserve providers

 - Guideline on electricity balancing